rpfaffman/sand-castle/readme.md

 #Sand Castle
-Sand Castle is a simple, collaborative brainstorming/wireframing tool for building simple front-end code.
-The application uses web sockets to allow users to edit and update code in real time: users can see other users type code as they type it, and they can see changes in the code made as other users submit their code.
+Sand Castle is a simple, collaborative brainstorming/wireframing tool for building simple front-end code built with NodeJS.
+Its stack includes WebSockets to enable users to edit and update code in real time.
+Users can see others type code as they type it, and they can see changes in the code made as other users submit their code.
 The application also includes a simple chat feature that allows users to communicate while they collaborate.

 Check out the GitHub page [here](https://github.com/roy-pfaffer/sand-castle).
 Or, you can